ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 ## What is Marching Squares

 Alright, so unless you an ultra-nerd like me you've probably never heard of the algorithm before.
 So let me explain the problem we are trying to solve.
-Let's start with a real world example that you have probably familiar with.
+Let's start with a real world example that you are probably familiar with.
 If you wanted to tell a computer to draw a line on a map that separated all areas above 100 feet from all areas below 100 feet, how would you do it?

 <div style="text-align: center;">